Ekechi123/CodepathMail/README.md

-Lab #2 -
+Lab #2

 Submitted by: Ekechi Spencer

-CodepathMail is an android app that shows an image and introductory message, and allows pressing a button to display a Toast.
+CodepathMail The basic version of the app will allow the user to scroll through their emails.

 Time spent: 4 hours